 Dr. Miller has also worked with renowned theatrical directors Franco Dragone and Pavel Brun (Le Réve, Celine Dion’s A New Day) and with film director Kerry Candaele, serving as a writer and producer for Candaele’s critically acclaimed 2013 documentary Following the Ninth: In the Footsteps of Beethoven’s Final Symphony.
 He is now producing Part II of Candaele’s Beethoven trilogy, Love & Justice: In the Footsteps of Beethoven’s Rebel Opera.

-Miller earned his doctorate in communication from the University of Oregon and a master’s degree in creative writing from the University of Southern California, where he won the prestigious Moses Fiction Prize.
+Miller earned his doctorate in communication from the University of Oregon and his master’s degree in creative writing from the University of Southern California, where he won the prestigious Moses Fiction Prize.
+His research has focused on the productive interplay of individual perception, community history, and creativity; each element shapes and reshapes the others, generating art, politics, and our evolving sense of our place in the world.
 A former staff writer for The Moscow Times, Miller is also a graduate of the University of Washington’s master’s program in Russian, East European and Central Asian Studies, and has written extensively about culture and creativity in Russia and the former Soviet Union.
 Miller did his undergraduate work at the University of California, Irvine, graduating summa cum laude in history.
 He is the author of Reentry Shock, a scholarly study of memory and creativity in post-Stalin Soviet cinema, and the short-story collection Decemberlands.

 At each stage of his career, Dr. Miller has been dedicated to helping others—whether colleagues, students, or clients—find their confidence, clarify their goals, maximize their gifts, and find joy in their work.
 In 2014, he founded Olympian Creative in order to continue this mission.
-As an experienced certified life coach and teacher, a seasoned editor and a working writer and producer, Dr. Miller understands the complexities of the creative life.
+As an experienced educator, a master certified life coach (MCLC), a seasoned editor, and a working writer and producer, Dr. Miller understands the complexities of the creative life.
 He is well-positioned to help you face them, navigate them, and accomplish your cherished goals.